pertneer/main_site_nav/README.md

-main_site_nav
+main site nav
 =============

-phpBB3 add a navigation item to main site when phpbb is installed in a lower directory
+phpBB3 mod to add a navigation item to main site when phpbb is installed in a lower directory